 Grade 6, 7 and 8 Program Overview

 Several years ago, the school collected data that strongly supported the development of a hockey skills program to complement and supplement core classes and physical education programming at Robert Andrews School.
 Through a partnership with the Rural Municipality of East St. Paul, the River East Transcona School Division and Robert Andrews School, the first step in the development of the Robert Andrews Hockey program was initiated in the fall of 2009 with the implementation of a Grade 9 option course called Hockey 11G.
 The next stage in the development of the program added hockey skills classes in Grade 7 and Grade 8.
-In 2014, the school was changed to a true Middle Years configuration, adding Grade 6 and removing Grade 9.
-Our program is modelled on the components of other Middle Years’ programs currently running in the province, and is treated as an extension of the Physical Education program and outcomes.
-For 2019-2020, we will be encouraging those students who have no or minimal hockey or ringette experience to think about pursuing their interest in learning the game.
+In 2014, junior high schools in the division were changed to a true Middle Years configuration, adding Grade 6 students and moving Grade 9 students to the Senior Years schools.
+Our program is modelled on the components of other Middle Years programs currently running in the province, and is treated as an extension of the Physical Education program and outcomes.
+Beginning 2019-2020, we will be encouraging those students who have no or minimal hockey or ringette experience to think about pursuing their interest in learning the game.
 The structures of our program are outlined below.

 As the hockey skills class is an extension of the physical education program, the regular physical education outcomes will be delivered with many of the movement and fitness outcomes being delivered on the ice.
 The hockey outcomes are directly linked and aligned with the five major physical education outcomes.
 The development of the hockey fitness and skill outcomes will be a differentiated way of meeting all of the movement, personal safety and fitness management outcomes of the regular physical education program.
 There will be sport specific connections to the health and performance components of fitness.
 The movement outcomes will be complemented and supported by the Hockey Canada skill development model.